flancian/garden/j0lms.md

   - [[bug report]]
     - links in [[j0lms]] don't work
     - remove stale files in agora/bin
+    - retweets and boosts shouldn't be replied to but could be linked
 - [[2022-03-05]]
 	- would like to help people